As an Amazon Associate we earn from qualifying purchases.

 3. Generate bad ideas

 Often during brainstorming, participants experience a pressure to come up with good, smart-sounding ideas.
 Invariably, most people in the group will come up with similar ideas, or slight variations of the same themes.
 A more creative approach would be to seek bad ideas and challenge the group to turn those bad ideas into good ones.
-Tina Seelig, the author of Insight Out: Get Your Ideas out of Your Head and Into the World, illustrates the approach with a story about a challenge given to a group in one of her classes.
+Tina Seelig, the author of Insight Out: Get Your Ideas out of Your Head and Into the World (paid link), illustrates the approach with a story about a challenge given to a group in one of her classes.

 The group was tasked with selling bikinis to people travelling to Antarctica (bad idea), and the result was a triumph of creative problem solving.
 The group’s solution was to present the challenge as an opportunity for people to get into shape – in a gruelling trip Antarctica.
 The team crafted an impressive slogan, “Bikini or Die” to suggest that participants on the trip would either fit into their bikinis after the implied exertion, or they would die.
 What initially sounded like a crazy idea generated a solution that could, at least, be described as plausible.